ieris19/ierislib/GIT.md

 make their changes.

-Finally, although usual, the official language of this project is English, and as such, it should be the natural language used across the project.
+Finally, although usual, the official language of this project is English, and as such, it should be the natural language used across the project, specially within the version control system.

 ## Commits

 ### Commit Goals

 Commits are supposed to be units of changes.
-As such, they should contain the smallest possible amount of changes individually.
+As such, they should contain the smallest possible number of changes individually.
 In general, if your commit can't be described with a single verb (eg. add, fix, delete, etc.) then it is likely the commit could be broken down into multiple.